 3. Beach Time

-Virtually non-existent trade winds make a boat ride and snorkelling and diving out on the Great Barrier Reef an absolute delight during this season.
+Virtually non-existent trade winds make a boat ride to snorkel and dive out on the Great Barrier Reef an absolute delight during this season.
 You’ll enjoy a smooth ride out there and crystal clear blue oceans with peak underwater visibility once you arrive.

 Back on the beach, enjoy the seclusion which comes before and after school holidays.
 Yes, you can have an entire beach to yourself Robinson Crusoe-style.
 On the islands, enjoy resort activities such as SUP and kayaking without the crowds.

 The Great Barrier Reef is home to six of the world’s seven species of sea turtles and at this time of year, you’re more than likely to spot one when you’re out snorkelling or diving.
 Your chances are even better during nesting season (November to January) and hatching season (January to March).